Temiloluwa/leo_segmentation/README.md

 # Latent Embedding Optimization for Few-shot Segmentation

-This project attempts to solve the few-shot Segmentation problem using Meta-Learning.
+In this project, Meta-Learning is deployed to solve the Few-shot Segmentation problem.
 Inspired by the paper "Meta-Learning with Latent Embedding Optimization" by Rusu et. al., the goal is to translate the successes of Optimization-based
-Meta-Learning for the few-shot classification problem to segmentation.
+Meta-Learning for the Few-shot Classification problem to Cegmentation.

 ## Team members
 The project is undertaken by Temiloluwa Adeoti, Gopika Sudhakaran, Istiaque Mannafee, Jennifer Deborah